Strong, Caring Advocates Helping You End Domestic Violence

-A temporary restraining order is issued by a judge, when requested, if you can prove you are suffering from domestic violence.
+A temporary restraining order can be issued by a judge upon request if you can prove you are suffering from domestic violence.
 When you apply for a restraining order, temporary or not, come prepared to prove your case.

-If you discover that your spouse or another family member is causing your child harm over a long period of time, or even verbally harassing your child, you have a responsibility to remove your child from the situation and prevent further harm.
-After ensuring that you and your child or children are safe, contact me for a consultation.
+Suppose you discover that your spouse or another family member has been causing your children harm over a long period of time or verbally harassing your children.
+In that case, you are responsible for removing your kids from the situation and preventing further harm.

-When two people marry, they never expect to divorce.
+When two people marry, they never expect to split up.
 Nor do they expect to be on the receiving end of spousal abuse.
-Over time, however, relationships can change and one person can eventually become someone entirely different than they were when you married them.
+Over time, however, relationships can change, and one person can eventually become entirely different and abusive.
 If you are suffering from spousal abuse or even suspect you are, please take steps to make sure your safety is guaranteed.
-Staying with other family or friends if you feel you are in immediate danger is highly recommended.
-Once you are in a safe situation, please contact me.